Akebi's Sailor Uniform

 Akebi's Sailor Uniform (明日ちゃんのセーラー服, Akebi-chan no Sērāfuku) is a Japanese manga series written and illustrated by Hiro.
-It has been serialized online via Shueisha's Tonari no Young Jump website since August 2016, with the chapters collected in eleven tankōbon volumes.
+It has been serialized online via Shueisha's Tonari no Young Jump website since August 2016, with the chapters collected in fifteen tankōbon volumes.
 An anime television series adaptation produced by CloverWorks aired from January to March 2022.

 Plot

-Throughout her young life, Komichi has always adored sailor attire-(being inspired by her idol Miki Fukumoto), even going so far as to have her mother Yuwa make a sailor-style school uniform for her when she enters middle school.
+Throughout her young life, Komichi has always adored sailor attire (being inspired by her idol Miki Fukumoto), even going so far as to have her mother Yuwa make a sailor-style school uniform for her when she enters middle school.
 When she gets accepted to her mother's old private school Roubai Girls' Academy, she is delighted that she'll get to wear her homemade uniform; once arriving at her new school, she is surprised to find out that Roubai's dress code no longer uses sailor uniforms and have been replaced with blazers instead.
 Despite the circumstances, the school's headmistress happily makes an exception and allows her to wear the traditional sailor uniform.
 As she goes through her years of early adolescence, even experiencing some struggles along the way, she meets and befriends many of her school peers and enjoys her school life.